chiselwright/site-secret-cthulhu/improve/index.md

 ---

-The physical version available for [purchase](/purchase) is missing some very useful components which aren't available throught eh online shop due to limitations in component choice.
+The physical version available for [purchase](/purchase) is missing some very useful components which aren't available through the online shop due to limitations in component choice.

 None of the following are *essential* for the game, but we believe that you